ACML-Project-Team-1/Team1_Documentation/docs/dataset.md

     Sphynx
     Tuxedo

 The cat breeds are all seperated into folders.
 Each images name begins with the cat breeds name.
 Depending on the source of the images the name is suffixed by a single underscore "_" or a dash "-".
-Additionally, the breeds Sphynx and Egyption May use two dashes after their breen name.
+Additionally, the breeds Sphynx and Egyption May use two dashes after their breed name.